 The idea is to always create open spaces because this is where opportunities manifest.
 When there’s no bright hall, opportunities are marginalized and growth is stagnated.

 11. Feng Shui Crystals

-Feng Shui crystals are known to bring good energy into any space.
+Feng shui crystals are known to bring good energy into any space.

-12. Feng Shui Plants And Gardens
+12. Feng Shui Plants and Gardens

-Using fresh flower blooms and natural plants bring vibrant chi.
+Using fresh flower blooms and natural plants brings vibrant chi.
 Avoid artificial ones, but if you really have to use them, make sure you clean the dust on the leaves regularly to ensure no bad energy gets blocked.

 Wilted flowers and dying plants should be eliminated, as they symbolize mental or physical tiredness.